alexiscn/fileball.app/_pages/privacypolicy.md

 **Cookies**

 Cookies are files with a small amount of data that are commonly used as anonymous unique identifiers.
 These are sent to your browser from the websites that you visit and are stored on your device's internal memory.
-Fileball does not use these "cookies" explicitly.
+Filebar does not use these "cookies" explicitly.

 **Changes to This Privacy Policy**